SEND Local Offer

 How will the early years setting/school/college staff support my child/young person?

-The school employs its own full time SEND teacher that is able to assess and develop programs for children with SEND.
-Having assessed the child, the school will identify specific areas of difficulty.
+The class teacher is the person responsible for supporting all the children, including those with SEND in the class.
+They are able to seek advice from the specialist staff within the school.
+The school employs a full time highly skilled Special Educational Needs Co-ordinator (SENCO) and its own part-time SEND teacher that are able to assess and develop programs for children with SEND.
+Having assessed the child, the school will identify and address specific areas of difficulty.
 In the first instance the school will seek to minimise barriers to learning through the development of a provision map or the working toward or implementation of some other detailed plan such as an EHC plan.
-The school may need to also involve outside agencies in order to do this such as the Dorset SENSS team or the Psychological Service.
+The school may need to also involve outside agencies in order to do this such as the Dorset SENSS team or the Education Psychology Service.
 This will enable staff to develop a tailored programme of support which is monitored by the Inclusion Leader/ SENCO who works in a advisory role.

 The school will prioritise the support offered by the need that the child displays.
 This may mean teaching sessions with a specialist teacher or with a trained teaching assistant.
 This support may be provided within the class setting, in a small group or 1:1 specific teaching.